 2. Consider How Long Data Needs to Be Retained

-Deleting non-essential information frees up space for important long-term backup requirements, and saves money on having to buy more and more disk space on which to store backed up data Or, you can compress some of your files before making a backup.
+Deleting non-essential information frees up space for important long-term backup requirements and saves money on having to buy more and more disk space on which to store backed-up data Or, you can compress some of your files before making a backup.
 For example, you can check if you have large video files in advance.
 If so, you can shrink the MP4 file size first.
 That would also save a lot of disk space.

 3. Backups Should be Encrypted